 We have invested and will continue to invest significant sums in expanding our fulfillment infrastructure and upgrading our technology platform.
-In connection with our expansion of our fulfillment infrastructure, we had paid an aggregate of approximately RMB0.7 billion (US\$0.1 billion) for the acquisition of land use rights, building of warehouses and purchase of warehousing equipment as of September 30, 2013, and we have budgeted approximately RMB2.4 billion (US\$0.4 billion) to RMB3.4 billion (US\$0.6 billion) for these uses for the period from October 2013 to the end of 2014.
-We have also budgeted approximately RMB0.3 billion (US\$0.5 billion) for upgrading our technology platform over the same period.
+In connection with our expansion of our fulfillment infrastructure, we had paid an aggregate of approximately RMB0.8 billion (US\$0.1 billion) for the acquisition of land use rights, building of warehouses and purchase of warehousing equipment as of December 31, 2013, and we have budgeted approximately RMB1.5 billion (US\$0.2 billion) to RMB2.5 billion (US\$0.4 billion), including part of the proceeds of this offering, for these uses in 2014.
+We have also budgeted approximately RMB0.4 billion (US\$0.1 billion) from our existing capital resources for upgrading our technology platform during the same period.
 We expect to continue to invest heavily in our fulfillment and technology capabilities for a number of years.
 We also intend to continue to add personnel and other resources to our fulfillment infrastructure and technology platform as we focus on expanding our product selection and offering new services.
 We are likely to recognize the costs associated with these investments earlier than some of the anticipated benefits, and the return on these investments may be lower, or may develop more slowly, than we expect.
 We may not be able to recover our capital expenditures or investments, in part or in full, or the recovery of these capital expenditures or investments may take longer than expected.
 As a result, the carrying value of the related assets may be subject to an impairment charge, which could adversely affect our financial condition and results of operation.